Residue sums for superconformal indices

-Finally, let us also contrast our formulas with the so-called giant graviton expansion of the superconformal index.
-These formulas, in a sense, are in the spirit of \eqref{eq:strong-coupling-index}, at least for holographic theories.
-Indeed, they attempt to make manifest the gravitational interpretation of the index, see, \textit{e.g.}, \cite{Arai:2020qaj,Imamura:2021ytr,Gaiotto:2021xce,Murthy:2022ien,Lee:2022vig,Imamura:2022aua,Choi:2022ovw,Liu:2022olj,Eniceicu:2023uvd,Beccaria:2023zjw,Lee:2023iil,Eleftheriou:2023jxr,Deddo:2024liu,Lee:2024hef}.
-A key feature of the giant graviton expansion, closely related to its holographic interpretation, is that it depends analytically on $N$ and, in particular, manifests the large $N$ limit.
+Finally, let us also contrast our formulas with the so-called giant graviton expansion of the superconformal index \cite{Arai:2020qaj,Imamura:2021ytr,Gaiotto:2021xce,Murthy:2022ien,Lee:2022vig,Imamura:2022aua,Choi:2022ovw,Liu:2022olj,Eniceicu:2023uvd,Beccaria:2023zjw,Lee:2023iil,Eleftheriou:2023jxr,Deddo:2024liu,Lee:2024hef}.
+These formulas are, in a sense, in the spirit of \eqref{eq:strong-coupling-index}, at least for holographic theories.
+Indeed, they attempt to make manifest the gravitational interpretation of the index.
+An interesting feature of (versions of) the giant graviton expansion, closely related to its holographic interpretation, is that it depends analytically on $N$.
+In particular, it manifests the large $N$ limit.
 This feature also implies that for any fixed $N$ large cancellations have to occur, making the expressions highly redundant.
-This seems to be a feature, rather than a bug, in that this seems to have a natural interpretation from the AdS point of view \cite{Gaiotto:2021xce,Lee:2022vig,Choi:2022ovw,Lee:2023iil,Lee:2024hef}.
-The formulas we are after, for better or for worse, should instead have a minimality property in that they only reflect the strongly coupled BPS spectrum of the SCFT.
+This seems to be a feature, rather than a bug, in that it has a natural gravitational interpretation \cite{Gaiotto:2021xce,Lee:2022vig,Choi:2022ovw,Lee:2023iil,Lee:2024hef}.
+The formulas we are after, for better or for worse, are more minimal and should reflect only the BPS spectrum at non--zero coupling.

 \paragraph{Organization}